 - Downloading an app like Google Translate will help you out in situations where you can’t find anyone who speaks any English.
 Or even to translate signs, menus, labels in grocery stores – or to write a little thank you note when leaving a great hotel!

-- Spanish food is wonderful and you’ll have some of your favourite experiences at Spanish-speaking restaurants!
+- Spanish food is wonderful and you’ll have some of your favorite experiences at Spanish-speaking restaurants!

 When heading over to Spain, it is not realistic, nor is it fair, to expect every person to speak your language.
 Spanish is the language of the land and the music of the streets!
 Experiencing the language is essential to experiencing the culture.